intelligent-machine-learning/dlrover/docs/tutorial/fault_tolerations.md

 # Fault-tolerance and Elasticity Experiments of DLRover ElasticJob

-The tutorial shows experiments to test the fault-tolerance and elasticity of DLRover elastic job. using the chaos enginerring toolkit [chaosblade](https://github.com/chaosblade-io/chaosblade).
+The tutorial shows experiments to test the fault-tolerance and elasticity of DLRover ElasticJob.
+In the experiments, we use the chaos enginerring toolkit [chaosblade](https://github.com/chaosblade-io/chaosblade) to simulate fault scenarios.

 ## Preliminary